-1. Reactive Choices: The 4D's are options a bystander can use to respond to concerning situations in a safe and effective way.
+1. Reactive Choices: The 3D's are options a bystander can use to respond to concerning situations in a safe and effective way.

 Direct: Directly interact with the people involved in the situation and acknowledge concern.

-- Options to interrupt sexual violence - Grab some friends and check in together - "Are you ok?" - "I don't think you should hook up with that person.
-They seem drunk." - Options to interrupt acts of bias - "I don't know if you intended your comment to come across that way, but I understood it as you are implying..." - ""Are ALL____really like that?
+Options to interrupt sexual violence:

+- "Are you ok?" - "I don't think you should hook up with that person.
+They seem drunk."

+Options to interrupt acts of bias:

+- "I don't know if you intended your comment to come across that way, but I understood it as you are implying..." - ""Are ALL really like that?
 That's not my experience." - "Are you okay?
 I want to let you know I don't agree with what that person said.
 Can I be supportive in some way?"

 Distract: When an individual does not overtly express concern, but still takes action to interrupt the situation.

-- Options to interrupt sexual violence - Say their friends have been looking for them - Just stick around and don't leave the two alone - Offer an alternative activity that separates the two - Options to interrupt acts of bias - Act like you know the target and act like you are inviting them to get coffee to give them an opportunity to leave the situation. - Change the topic of conversation, then follow up later to address the issue with them
+Options to interrupt sexual violence

+- Say their friends have been looking for them - Offer an alternative activity that separates the two - Options to interrupt acts of bias - Act like you know the target and act like you are inviting them to get coffee to give them an opportunity to leave the situation. - Change the topic of conversation, then follow up later to address the issue with them